DamienHarper/auditor-bundle/doc/30-audit-viewer.md

 # Audit viewer

+The audit viewer lets you review the full history of any audited entity.

+## Configuration
-Add the following routes to the routing configuration to enable the included audits viewer.
+Add the following routes to the routing configuration to enable the included audit viewer.

 ```yaml
 dh_doctrine_audit:
     resource: "@DHDoctrineAuditBundle/Controller/"
     type: annotation
 ```

+## Security / Access control

+It is possible to [fully disable](20-general-configuration.md#enablingdisabling-audit-viewer) the audit viewer but you can also restrict access to specific audits [using annotations](21-audit-configuration.md#security).

+## Filtering

 It is possible to filter results by event type by calling `AuditReader::filterBy` method before getting the results.